 Polycystic Ovarian Syndrome

 Ovarian dysfunction and hormonal imbalance cause Polycystic Ovarian Syndrome in reproductive-age women.
 Complications of polycystic ovarian syndrome include impaired glucose tolerance, obesity, cardiovascular disease, type 2 diabetes, hypertension, dyslipidemia, increased risk of miscarriage, preeclampsia, GDM, and pregnancy-induced hypertension.
 Irregular menstrual cycles, hyperandrogenism, hirsutism, and anovulation are some of the symptoms of polycystic ovarian syndrome.
-Diet and exercise are the lifestyle modifications done as a part of the management of polycystic ovarian syndrome.
+Diet and exercise are lifestyle modifications that are done as a part of the management of polycystic ovarian syndrome.
 It is then followed by the usage of medications and surgeries.

 Supplements for Polycystic Ovarian Syndrome